 The Virgin Holidays agent was the clear winner with a wealth of advice and choice about both locations.
 The Tui agent offered a lot of general advice about holidays to Florida but not much specifically about the Disney attractions the shopper wanted, while the Thomas Cook agents gave the shopper less information and lower levels of service than elsewhere.

-The top-scoring agent each weeks bags a £25 Amazon or Love2Shop voucher, courtesy of Elite Island Resorts.
+The top-scoring agent each week bags a £25 Amazon voucher, courtesy of Oasis Hotels & Resorts.

 This is a community-moderated forum.